NYC’s Chinatown welcomes Year of the Pig with vibrant parade

 - In war, as with California wildfires, heroism lives next to horror

-There’s an animal associated with every year in the 12-year Chinese astrological cycle.
-The Year of the Pig started Feb.
-5.
+Mayor Bill de Blasio and U.S. Senate Minority Leader Chuck Schumer of New York, both Democrats, were among the politicians in the lineup, where Chinese music mixed with bagpipers and a police band played “76 Trombones,” from the classic musical “The Music Man.”

+The lunar year is centered on the cycles of the moon and begins in January or February.
+Last year was the Year of the Dog.

-Some parade-goers were familiar with the Chinese zodiac, while others said they were just there to enjoy the cultural spectacle.
+While some parade-goers were familiar with the Chinese zodiac, others said they were just there to enjoy the cultural spectacle or partake in a sense of auspicious beginning.

+“We’re here to get good luck for the year,” said Luz Que, who came to the parade with her husband, Jonathan Rosa.